neostandard/neostandard/GOVERNANCE.md

 ## Consensus seeking process

-The Neostandard organization follows a [Consensus Seeking][] decision-making model.
+The Neostandard organization follows a Lazy [Consensus Seeking][] decision-making model, inspired by the ASF
-In case of a Collaborator objection to a specific change, the Lead Maintainers can vote to override the objection.

-For all votes, a simple majority of all Lead Maintainers for, or against, the issue wins.
-A Lead Maintainer member may choose to participate in any vote through abstention.
+Lazy means that silence is consent if an appropriate amount of time has passed (most of the time: at least a week) since the suggestion was made and no objections has been raised.

+This only holds true if all relevant parties has been notified of the suggestion and given the opportunity to take part.
+Eg. extra care needs to be taken during holiday and vacation times.

+Decision makers should strive to give active consent and not actively wait out silent consent.

 [Consensus Seeking]:
     https://en.wikipedia.org/wiki/Consensus-seeking_decision-making